 KNOWLEDGE, SKILLS, AND ABILITIES

-Policies and procedures of the Department of Facility Services and its respective divisions.
+Policies and procedures of the Department of Facilities Management and its respective divisions.

 County government and services as they relate to facility needs and administrative requirements.